Podlite - a lightweight markup language

 The Perl 5 heredoc syntax was: C< <<END_MARKER >

-You can use sequences of angles that are the same length as the delimiters, but they must be balanced.
+Sequences of angles that are the same length as the delimiters can be used, but they must be balanced.
 For example:

 C< $foo<bar> >